On the Normal Sheaf of Gorenstein Curves: Local-global method

-Complete intersections are stable under flat deformations with connected base, and once the degree of the normal sheaf of a complete intersection curve only depends on the genus and the degree of the curve, c.f.
+Complete intersections are stable under flat deformations with connected base, provided that the ground field has characteristic zero, and once the degree of the normal sheaf of a complete intersection curve only depends on the genus and the degree of the curve, c.f.
 Corollary \ref{relacao-invariantes} and Theorem \ref{degnormal}, it follows that the degree of the normal sheaf of a complete intersection curve is stable under flat deformations.

 On the other hand, it is easy to see that the degree of the normal sheaf cannot be an upper semi-continuous function, just because smooth curves can degenerate to singular ones.
 But if one keeps the singular degree under deformations, it is easy to see that the degree of the normal sheaf is a semicontinuos function as well.